 Samsung and its carrier partners are addressing these Galaxy Note 5 Nougat problems with new Nougat builds though some of these new Nougat updates have delivered problems of their own.

 While some of you will be perfectly fine installing Android Nougat or a Nougat bug fix update on the Galaxy Note 5 right away, others might want to wait an hour, a day, or maybe even longer before installing the new software.

-To help you make a decision, we are going to take you through some reasons to, and not to, install Android 7.0 Nougat on your Samsung Galaxy Note 5.
+To help you make a decision, allow us to take you through some reasons to install, or avoid, the Android 7.0 Nougat update or a bug fixer on your Samsung Galaxy Note 5.

 Install Nougat If You Want to Improve Your Security

-Your Samsung Galaxy Note 5 Nougat update will deliver the most recent security patches from Google and Samsung.
+The Samsung Galaxy Note 5 Nougat update will deliver the most recent security patches from Google and Samsung.

-As expected, the Samsung Galaxy Note 5 Nougat update also brings Samsung Pass to the device for the first time.
+On top of those patches, the Samsung Galaxy Note 5 Nougat update also brings Samsung Pass to the device for the first time.

 Samsung Pass is a powerful tool that serves as a master key to all of your logins.
 Samsung Pass uses the Galaxy Note 5's fingerprint scanner to keep your information safe.

 As an Amazon Associate I earn from qualifying purchases.